 Civil Advocacy for Victims

 Sanford Heisler Sharp has achieved landmark verdicts and settlements in civil cases.
 The Firm’s extraordinary results in part follow from its belief that every survivor has a potentially valuable civil claim despite the outcome of a survivor’s criminal proceeding against their perpetrator.
 Civil cases require less proof than criminal cases.
-This lower standard of proof offers survivors an opportunity to receive financial compensation for their sufferings.
+This lower standard of proof offers survivors an opportunity to receive financial compensation for their suffering.

 Sanford Heisler Sharp has successfully litigated cases concerning Title IX, rape, sexual assault, sexual abuse, child abuse, premises liability, drunk driving, and crimes resulting from the wrongful service of alcohol.